web-extractors/arachnid-seo-js/README.md

 # Arachnid

-A web crawler provides basic info for SEO purposes.
+An open-source library, web crawler provides basic info for SEO purposes, like Screaming Frog SEO Spider Tool.
 The project build upon [Puppeteer](https://pptr.dev/) headless browser.
 The project implemented in PHP, [Arachnid PHP](https://github.com/zrashwani/arachnid), the idea of making NodeJS version that the machanism of event loop in Nodejs give us faster performance.